Standard, California

 Standard is an unincorporated community in Tuolumne County, California, United States that lies 4 mi east-southeast of Sonora.
 Its post office, opened in 1910, is assigned ZIP code 95373.
 Standard was established as a company town for the Standard Lumber Company.
-Standard was a station on the Sierra Railway.
-Although the railroad is gone, the depot has survived and is currently in use as a nursery (19071 Standard Road) and a grocery (19073).
+Standard was a station on the former Sierra Railway, now Sierra Northern Railway the depot has survived and is currently in use as a nursery (19071 Standard Road) and a grocery (19073).
+Sierra Pacific Industries operates a mill in Standard.